So You Thought You Knew Elizabeth Gilbert – A Book Review

 People are so mesmerized by Gilbert’s very evident literary talent and apparently her claim that she and Nunes had sworn eternal love, she was given the opportunity to publish Committed merely four years later.
 But shouldn’t someone need to be in a relationship at least ten years, if not thirty to forty, to get a book published about being in a committed relationship?

-In my humble opinion, Eat Pray Love is not a book people should read to get to know themselves and others better.
-While Gilbert had a variety of experiences that are new to many people, there are lots of other books about Italy, India, meditation and yoga.
+In my humble opinion, Eat Pray Love is not a book people should read to get to know themselves and others better, at least not in the way she intended.
+Sure, Gilbert had a variety of experiences that are new to many people, but there are lots of other books about Italy, India, meditation and yoga.

 To my surprise, though, as I was working on this review, someone in one of my Facebook groups shared a video called “Alan Watts on Carl Jung.”
 Watts says that Carl Jung discouraged Westerners from seeking experiences like meditation and yoga.
 Watts also believes that it is important to exercise a good deal of discrimination and caution in adopting Eastern ideas, that it can even be dangerous, so I hope you will check out the video.